 The Unknown Dogs

-In the five months between 28-02-09 and 31-07-09 a total of ten puppies and one adult dog died while incarcerated by the Metropolitain Police.
+In the five months between 28-02-09 and 31-07-09 a total of ten puppies and one adult dog died while incarcerated by the Metropolitan Police.
 One puppy died as a result of being crushed to death by its mother at night.
 A further 8 puppies from two separate litters, died as a result of Parvo virus, while one adult dog and yet another puppy die due to “unknown cause”.